mdn/content/files/en-us/web/css/stroke-linecap/index.md

 - `butt`

   - : Indicates that the stroke for each subpath does not extend beyond its two endpoints.
 On a zero-length subpath, the path will not be rendered at all.
-The default value.
+This is the default value.

 - `round`